In the professional sphere: Relations with clients

 - When serving disabled people, they shouldn’t be treated with pity, it can make them feel uncomfortable.
 They are normal people and should be treated like other clients.
 Help them only if they need it.

-- Try not to rice voice on the clients.
+- Try not to raise your voice to the clients.

-- If the client is creating a threat to other people and refuses to leave the shop, don’t be afraid to call the police.
+- If the client constitutes a threat to other people and refuses to leave the shop, don’t be afraid to call the police.

 External link to In the professional sphere: Relations with clients exercises (509).